NCCUCS-PLSM/mqtt-demo/README.md

 * Publisher
 ![publisher](img/pub.png)

+# Note
-3. The publisher will automatically terminate after send a message to broker.
+The publisher will automatically terminate after send a message to broker.
 To terminate subscriber and broker server, use `ctrl + C` or `control + C` for times.